Sagar-200lab/sumo/README.md

 # sumo
-i am a sumo wrestler.
+i am a sumo wrestler. and now he is the loase and i already beat him in the match.